 (1) Mr. Thomas S. Caldwell is an employee of Urbana and the Investment Manager.
-In respect of the financial years 2021, 2020 and 2019, Mr. Caldwell received directly from the Investment Manager \$42,363, \$Nil and \$Nil, respectively.
-These amounts represent 0.7%, 0% and 0% of the annual management fee paid by Urbana to the Investment Manager in 2021, 2020 and 2019 respectively.
-Mr. Caldwell received this compensation for managing Urbana's investment portfolio with the Investment Manager pursuant to the IMA Agreement (as defined and further described under the heading "Investment Manager and Investment Management Agreement" below).
+In respect of the financial years 2024, 2023 and 2022, Mr. Caldwell received directly from the Investment Manager \$1,470,874, \$1,047,966 and \$512,153, respectively for managing Urbana's investment portfolio with the Investment Manager pursuant to the IMA Agreement (as defined and further described under the heading "Investment Manager and Investment Management Agreement" below).
+These amounts represent 15.0%, 13.8% and 7.4% of the annual management fee paid by Urbana to the Investment Manager in 2024, 2023 and 2022 respectively.
 All such compensation was attributable to portfolio management services indirectly provided through the Investment Manager to Urbana by Mr. Caldwell.
 All other activities performed by Mr. Caldwell in his capacity as CEO and director of Urbana in the stated years were not compensated.
 Mr. Caldwell received no compensation directly from the Corporation or from the Investment Manager for his services as CEO or director of the Corporation in the stated years.